Challenge Overview

 References

-Some related works of the Chinese Medical Instructional Video Question Answering Challenge.
+Some related works of the M4 Instructional Video Question Answering Challenge.

 [2] Weng, Yixuan, and Bin Li.
 “Visual Answer Localization with Cross-modal Mutual Knowledge Transfer.”
 ICASSP 2023 - 2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Rhodes Island, Greece, 2023, pp. 1-5, doi: 10.1109/ICASSP49357.2023.10095026.